electrovir/acquired-knoweldge/raspberry-pi/fresh-raspberry-pi-setup.md

 ## Create sudo alias that preserves PATH

 Add this to `~/.basrc` on the Pi: `alias psudo="sudo env \"PATH=$PATH\""`.
 Now if you have issues with commands not being found when using `sudo`, run `psudo` instead.

+## Create GPG key for GitHib

+1. `gpg --full-generate-key`
+2. Make sure to set 4096 as the size.
+3. Enter GitHub username for name.
+4. Enter GitHub email for email, or use the `no-reply` email GitHub provides.
+5. Run `gpg --list-secret-keys --keyid-format=long` to find the new key's id.
+6. Run `gpg --armor --export <key-id>`
+7. Copy from `-----BEGIN PGP PUBLIC KEY BLOCK-----` to `-----END PGP PUBLIC KEY BLOCK-----`.
+8. In GitHub, navgiate to `Settings` > `SSH and GPG keys`.
+9. Click `New GPG key`
+10. Paste and add.

+For more help see this guide from GitHub: https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key

+## Setup Git

+1. `git config --global user.name <username>`
+2. `git config --global user.email <email>`
+3. `git config --global push.default current`
+4. `git config --global commit.gpgsign true`
+5. `git config --global user.signingkey <key-id>` (`<key-id>` is the id from step 5 in the previous `Create GPG key for GitHib` section)